 Street-wise

-The main street Jalan Raya and Jalan Monkey Forest are the most bustling streets in the town, but there is no reason to avoid them foodwise.
+The main streets, Jalan Raya and Jalan Monkey Forest, are the busiest in town, but there is no reason to avoid them foodwise.

-These two streets, as well as Jalan Hanoman and all the paths between these three mentioned are filled with nice restaurants, bars and cafes.
+These two streets, as well as Jalan Hanoman and all the paths between them, are filled with nice restaurants, bars, and cafes.

-Yes, it is the most touristic area, but also the place where you’ll have the most options for wining & dining.
+Yes, it is the most touristic area, but also the place are the most options for wining & dining.

-Whereas Jalan Monkey Forest and the Jalan Raya are busy with cars and especially scooters, the smaller streets between them are slowly turning into a pedestrians area.
+Whereas Jalan Monkey Forest and the Jalan Raya are busy with cars and especially scooters, the smaller streets between them are slowly turning into a pedestrian area.

 Along them are many fantastic restaurants and cafes.